eliseomartelli/eliseomartelli.it/_posts/2020-09-13-iot-vlan-edgeos.md

     set firewall name IOT_IN_LOCAL rule 10 state related enable
     ```

-    2.2 We don't have to forget to allow DHCP and DNS requests originating from our IOT VLAN.
+    2.2 We don't have to forget to allow **DHCP** requests so that our devices can get an IP address.
+    It might be useful to allow **DNS** requests originating from our IOT VLAN too.

     ```bash
     set firewall name IOT_IN_LOCAL rule 20 action accept